szsctt/ngs_barcodes/README.md

 ### Reads

 Provide a path to the folder containing the reads from this dataset (`path`).
 Please do not use spaces or special characters in this (or any other) paths.
+The path can be the absolute path, or relative to the installation directory.

 Also provide the suffix for each file (`R1_pattern`, `R2_pattern` eg `_R1.fastq.gz`, `_R2.fastq.gz`), the adapters used for sequencing (`adapter1` and `adapter2`), and the length of the amplicon (`amplicon_length`).
 If barcodes were added during amplification, note that the sequence of `fwdPrimer` must not contain those barcodes (in other words, it should be common to all the reads, regardless of which sample barcode was added).